-Softball Assistant Coach Dwight Sanders
+Softball Head Coach Dwight Sanders

 From 2014 to 2016, Dwight transferred and finished his collegiate career closer to home at Colorado State University at Pueblo (CSU- Pueblo).
-He graduated with a Bachelor’s Degree in Business Administration After college, he played for the Pueblo Collegians coached by Tony Pechek.
+He graduated with a Bachelor’s Degree in Business Administration after College.
+He played for the Pueblo Collegians coached by Tony Pechek.
 Dwight finished his baseball career in September 2016 after attending the Professional Independent Ball Desert League Training Camp.

 Coach Sanders has coached both baseball and softball competitively ranging from 10u-18u.
 Most recently, he assisted the Pueblo Evolution Athletics and Azteca softball competitive travel teams.
 Dwight has also umpired for the last 8 years and became very well versed in the rules and regulations of softball.